 While being based on cubism your art is still truthful to yourself.
 How would you define your relationship with cubism having added layers from your own vision?
 How organically did it develop over a period of time?

 My relationship with Cubism is a love affair of mutual admiration and respect for the mathematical precision.
 Cubism is described as a method of representing three dimensions as seen from several viewpoints using a technique called faceting to dissect and reconstruct the subject to depict its essence rather than its exact appearance.
 I wanted to take a different approach.
-I enjoyed the dissection of the subject but not so much that it was no longer recognizable.
+I enjoyed the dissection of the subject but not so much that it was no longer recognisable.
 I also wanted to follow the curvature of light as it travels around the subject.
-So by incorporating the elements of my choice I evolved the style to partially abstract the subject, use color and light to create three dimensions on a two dimensional surface and still maintain the mathematical precision of direction and balance.
+So by incorporating the elements of my choice, I evolved the style to partially abstract the subject, use colour and light to create three dimensions on a two-dimensional surface and still maintain the mathematical precision of direction and balance.
 This began in 1964 and I have been developing this style right up until today.
 It is my most challenging, most fun and creative style.
-It is my signature style and I self published a book about this style titled, A Journey Through Plastic Space available on Amazon.
+It is my signature style and I self-published a book about this style titled, A Journey Through Plastic Space available on Amazon.

 The vibrancy of colour is a hallmark of your paintings.
 How significant do you feel colour’s contribution is in depicting the character and preserving the freshness of the subject?
 Do the hues have a tendency of changing according to your changing moods over a period of time when the piece of work is being developed?

-Color is at first a secondary issue since I do most of my ideas as a sketch in pencil to work on subject placement, balance, direction of light and dark.
-It is when I transfer the sketch onto the canvas that color becomes important.
-My favorite choice of colors is using chromatic hues (a warm palette) and I work in layers.
-I like to begin with a white canvas and this ads vibrancy to my colors because they are not muted by any base color.
-I find that I usually use two, three or sometimes as many as four colors in action at a time on my canvas.
-This is in direct contrast to most European art that focuses on a one–point–one color in command style of color application.
-I have found that my choice of colors is not influenced by my mood at the time of a painting but more by the subject matter on the canvas.
+Colour is at first a secondary issue since I do most of my ideas as a sketch in pencil to work on subject placement, balance, the direction of light and dark.
+It is when I transfer the sketch to the canvas that colour becomes important.
+My favourite choice of colours is using chromatic hues (a warm palette) and I work in layers.
+I like to begin with a white canvas and this ads vibrancy to my colours because they are not muted by any base colour.
+I find that I usually use two, three or sometimes as many as four colours in action at a time on my canvas.
+This is in direct contrast to most European art that focuses on a one–point–one colour in command style of colour application.
+I have found that my choice of colours is not influenced by my mood at the time of a painting but more by the subject matter on the canvas.
 If I am in a bad or down mood … I just don’t paint.
-Sometimes I may have a specific color in mind in the beginning of a painting but often the painting dictates the final outcome in the end.
+Sometimes I may have a specific colour in mind at the beginning of a painting but often the painting dictates the final outcome in the end.
 This is when I feel like Indiana Jones on a quest and the final product is a wonderful discovery.

 ‘Plastic Space’ is having a series dedicated to ‘Masks’ and its role in traditions or even fables.
 Does it feel ironical that as a visual storyteller you are peering into the soul of a subject and actually ‘unmasking’ it?